mattearly/best_makefile_for_cpp/README.md

 # best_makefile_for_cpp

-### This Makefile if for a code structure with the following criteria:
+### This Makefile is for a project folder structure with the following criteria:

 * `src` folder is on the root directory
 * `Makefile` is on the root directory